top of page

 I’m a big fan of routines.
 First of all, it prevents brain fatigue, but it gives us a sense of control which is so needed when we’re stressed.
 Creating an evening routine that supports your sleep can be just the tool you need.
 For an evening routine pick activities which will signal your body it’s time for bed, so taking a warm bath or shower, reading, meditating, or breathing exercises are all good options.

-Stress has a direct impact on the quality of our sleep.
-A short-lived level of adrenaline can help us to achieve more, but if it hangs in our body for too long, it’s stored as muscle tension.
+Stress has a direct impact on the quality of your sleep.
+A short-lived level of adrenaline can help us to achieve more, but if it hangs in your body for too long, it’s stored as muscle tension.
 If you can’t burn it off during the day, it impacts your sleep.

 Because our lives are busier, we have more demands and commitments, anxiety and depression are on the rise.
-The constant worrying about literally everything in our lives can prevent us from getting that needed rest.
+The constant worrying about literally everything in your life can prevent you from getting that needed rest.

 We can’t function without sleep.
-If there is one thing to remember about sleep, let be that sleep is a time for our body to rebuild, restore and repair.
-It’s time when we can heal.
+If there is one thing to remember about sleep, let it be that sleep is a time for your body to rebuild, restore, and repair.
+It’s time to heal.

 So, what are you going to do today to stress less and sleep better?